 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-Tucked away in a small corner of the Caribbean lies the island of Sint Maarten and St Martin, the world's smallest area of land divided into two nations.
-The French and Dutch have shared this strip of paradise peacefully for more than 350 years, ever since (as legend has it) a gin-drinking Dutchman and a wine-imbibing Frenchman walked around the island to see how much territory they could claim for their country in a day.
+Tucked away in a small corner of the Caribbean lies the island of Sint Maarten and Saint Martin, the world's smallest area of land divided into two nations.
+The French and Dutch have shared this strip of paradise peacefully for more than 350 years, ever since a gin-drinking Dutchman and a wine-imbibing Frenchman allegedly walked around the island to see how much territory they could claim for their country in a day.
 The French won more land, but the Dutch lay claim to the most prized part.

 The Dutch may well have a point.
-Sint Maarten is known for its beaches, local rum-based liquors, casinos and festive nightlife.
-Duty-free shopping is the order of the day for tourists pouring out of the numerous condos and resorts.
-Those who find this all too overdeveloped and artificial can get a taste of a different side of the Caribbean on the quiet, picturesque beaches of Simpson Bay and Little Bay.
-Visitors who are looking for a more rugged holiday would do well to head north to the French side of the island.
+Sint Maarten is known for its beaches, casinos and rum-fuelled festive nightlife.
+Duty-free shopping is the order of the day for tourists filling the numerous condos and resorts.
+Those who find it overdeveloped and artificial can get a taste of a different side of the Caribbean on the quiet, picturesque beaches of Simpson Bay and Little Bay, while visitors looking for a more rugged holiday would do well to head north to the French side of the island.

-St Martin is significantly quieter than its Dutch counterpart.
-The French side of the island is a lovely mix of white-sand beaches, small town centres, and beautiful stretches of mountainside.
-Shopping is a more relaxed affair at the outdoor markets, and some of the finest Caribbean cuisine is on offer.
+Saint Martin is significantly quieter than its Dutch counterpart.
+The French side of the island is a lovely mix of white-sand beaches, small town centres and beautiful stretches of mountainside.
+Shopping is a more relaxed affair at the outdoor markets, offering up some of the finest Caribbean cuisine.

 The island as a whole hosts 120 different nationalities, giving it a rich cultural heritage.
 Food, drink and friendly Caribbean hospitality are all on the agenda.
-Visitors can also enjoy snorkeling, diving, and jet-skiing, or head inland to hike in the mountains or zip-line through the tree tops.
+Visitors enjoy snorkeling, diving and jet-skiing, or head inland to hike in the mountains or zip-line through the treetops.

-Marigot, the French capital, is a town of trendy restaurants and traditional stalls, home to a lively market full of interesting colours and smells.
-Philipsburg, on the Dutch side, is the duty-free shopping capital.
-Jewellrey and souvenir shops line the main street, and weary shoppers can recharge in the endless restaurants and bars.
-The village of Grand Case comes alive from January to April for the Harmony Nights Festival, a traditional Caribbean celebration of gastronomy, music, arts and crafts.
+Marigot, the French capital, is a town home to trendy restaurants, traditional stalls and a lively market full of interesting colours and smells.
+Philipsburg, on the Dutch side, is the duty-free shopping capital, where jewellery and souvenir shops line the main street and weary travellers can recharge in the endless restaurants and bars.
+The village of Grand Case comes alive from January to April for the Harmony Nights Festival, a traditional Caribbean celebration of gastronomy, music and art.

-Other attractions include tree-top tours in the Loterie Farm, and the colourful, soothing atmosphere of Butterfly Farm, the first of its kind in the Caribbean.
-Young families will also enjoy the Sint Maarten Park zoo, with over 80 species of wildlife and dedicated play area for children.
+Other attractions include treetop tours in the Loterie Farm, and the colourful, soothing atmosphere of the Butterfly Farm, the first of its kind in the Caribbean.
+Young families will also enjoy the Sint Maarten Zoo, with over 80 species of wildlife and dedicated play area for children.

-2 miles (4km) off the coast of St Martin lies Tintamere Island.
-This uninhabited island is wild and rocky, but has some great swimming spots.
-Lucky snorkelers may even glimpse of turtles.
-Visitors are advised to take supplies for the day; there are no shops here.
+2 miles (4km) off the coast of Saint Martin lies the wild, rocky and uninhabited Île Tintamarre.
+It offers some great swimming spots, with lucky snorkellers potentially glimpsing turtles and other curious creatures.
+Visitors are advised to take supplies for the day, as there are no shops.

-Dutch St Maarten's prime popular beach resorts extend as a series of sandy bays from Philipsburg along the southwest coast of the island, reaching a grand finale at the great spread of Simpson Bay, site of the international airport.
-From the headland at the western end of Great Bay stretches the secluded beach of Cay Bay, famed for being the spot where Dutchman Peter Stuyvesant was injured in battle against the Spanish.
+Sint Maarten's prime beach resorts extend from Philipsburg along the southwest coast of the island, reaching a grand finale at the great spread of Simpson Bay, site of the international airport.
+From the headland at the western end of Great Bay stretches the secluded Cay Bay.
 This quiet beach can only be reached by dirt road or horse trail.
-Further west, towards the airport, is Simpson Bay Lagoon, surrounded by resort developments.
-There is also a series of good beaches with fine white sand.
-Maho Bay is St Maarten's largest beach resort, well developed with facilities, a casino and its popular Sunset Bar.
-Mullet Bay, with its gentle surf and shady stretch of palm trees, is usually the most crowded beach.
+Simpson Bay Lagoon is surrounded by resort developments and enjoys a series of white sandy beaches.
+Maho Bay is Sint Maarten's largest resort, with well-developed facilities, a casino and its popular Sunset Bar.
+Mullet Bay is usually the most crowded, loved for its gentle surf and shady stretch of palm trees.
 Cupecoy is favoured by nudists, and has dramatic sandstone cliffs and caves.

-Next to the Marina Port la Royale, on the southern end of Marigot, is a worthwhile archaeological museum, dedicated to preserving St Martin's history and culture.
-It houses numerous exhibits, including a variety of pre-Colombian treasures excavated by the Hope Estate Archaeological Society and several interesting exhibitions on Arawak culture.
+Next to the Marina Port la Royale on the southern end of Marigot is an archaeological museum dedicated to preserving Saint Martin's history and culture.
+It houses numerous exhibits, such as a variety of pre-Columbian treasures and several interesting exhibitions on Arawak culture.
 There is also a reproduction of a 1,500-year-old burial mound and ceramics dating from 550 BC.
-The island's more recent history, before tourism took hold, is encapsulated in evocative black and white photographs of quiet streets populated by a handful of children and donkeys, and of labourers toiling in the salt industry.
-The museum has a small gift shop for souvenirs and is rewarding for those seeking insight into the island's history as well as a really good tan.
+The island's more recent history is encapsulated in evocative black and white photographs of quiet streets populated by a handful of children and donkeys, and of labourers toiling in the salt industry.

-Fronted by a sweeping curve of beach, the little fishing village of Grand Case, at the northern tip of St Martin, is famed for its fine foods and distinctive style of architecture.
-The small wooden houses are decorated in gingerbread style and painted pastel colours.
-Numerous good restaurateurs have chosen to congregate in the town's main street, which has become one of the finest dining centres in the region, earning Grand Case the epithet 'Gourmet Capital of the Caribbean'.
-Tuesdays are dubbed Harmony Nights, with live music and entertainment spilling out into the streets.
-The beaches are also lovely, with calm, protected waters that make for safe swimming for the whole family.
+Fronted by a sweeping curve of beach, the little fishing village of Grand Case at the northern tip of Saint Martin is famed for its great cuisine and distinctive look of its architecture: the small wooden houses are painted pastel colours and decorated in gingerbread-style, with numerous elaborate embellishments.
+Many fine restaurateurs have chosen to congregate in the town's main street, which has become one of the best dining centres in the region and earned Grand Case the epithet 'Gourmet Capital of the Caribbean'.
+Tuesdays are dubbed Harmony Nights, with live music and entertainment spilling out into the streets, while the beaches are also lovely, with calm and safe waters ideal for refreshing dips.

-Paradise Peak, St Martin's highest point, rises from the centre of the island to a height of 1,390 feet (424m), and is crowned with a communications tower.
-Visitors can climb through thick woods twisted with vines and full of colourful birds to reach the summit, where there are two observation decks providing spectacular views of the island and surrounding region (on a clear day you can see all the way to Anguilla).
-Paradise Peak is a great place to stop for a photo opportunity in St Martin, even if just for a few minutes.
+Paradise Peak, Saint Martin's highest point, rises from the centre of the island to a height of 1,390 feet (424m), and is crowned with a communications tower.
+Visitors can climb through thick woods home to colourful birds and twisted vines, reaching a summit providing spectacular views of the island and nearby Anguilla.

-The Loterie Farm Nature Reserve is nestled on the slope of Paradise Peak, and is set on the site of a 135-acre former sugar plantation, established in 1721.
-The reserve has many miles of groomed hiking trails through the beautiful forest, where visitors can spot local flora and fauna.
-90-minute guided tours are offered, and are worth it for the fascinating historical, cultural and scientific facts given about the area.
-The most popular attraction at Loterie Farm is the zipline, which is divided into three zones for children, adults, and thrill-seekers.
-Visitors glide along the canopy between centuries-old mango and mahogany trees, via a series of cables, ropes and suspended bridges.
+The Loterie Farm Nature Reserve nestles on the slope of Paradise Peak.
+The reserve has many miles of groomed hiking trails through beautiful forest, where visitors can spot local flora and fauna.
+Guided tours provide fascinating historical, cultural and scientific insights regarding the area, but the most popular attraction at Loterie Farm is the zipline: divided into three zones for children, adults and thrill-seekers, visitors glide through the canopy between centuries-old mango and mahogany trees.

 There are a number of good beaches on the French side of the island that are very popular with tourists.
-Orient Beach, the largest and most popular beach in St Martin, is known for watersports, and borders a number of shops, restaurants and beach bars.
-The southern end of the beach has been reserved as a nudist resort.
-Prune Beach (or Plum Bay) is frequented by surfers while Rouge Beach offers great snorkelling and is regarded as the island's most beautiful beach.
-Long Beach is on the border with Dutch St Maarten and has little shade and generally no breeze, so it is known as a hot spot.
-Le Galion Beach is the island's best windsurfing beach and has shallow, calm waters.
-Anse Marcel in the north is usually quiet and favoured by French tourists.
-Friars Bay, just north of Marigot, is backed by a lagoon containing various waterfowl, and just north of Friars is Happy Bay, beautiful and peaceful because of its inaccessibility.
-Reaching Happy Bay requires a 10-minute uphill walk from Friars.
+Orient Beach, the largest and most popular in Saint Martin, is known for watersports, and borders a number of restaurants, beach bars and a nudist resort.
+Plum Bay is frequented by surfers while Rouge Beach offers great snorkelling and is regarded as the island's most beautiful beach.
+Long Beach has little shade and barely any breeze, while Le Galion Beach is the island's best windsurfing spot with shallow, calm waters.
+Anse Marcel is usually quiet and favoured by French tourists.
+Just north of Marigot, Friars Bay is backed by a lagoon, while nearby Happy Bay is beautiful and peaceful because it's relatively difficult to reach.

-A popular family attraction in St Maarten, The Butterfly Farm is a large greenhouse housing more than 40 different varieties of butterflies and moths.
-Guests can take a 20-minute guided tour that explains the lifecycle of the butterfly and its place in the ecosystem (guides are also helpful in advising which plants will attract butterflies to your garden).
-Guests are free to handle and interact with the butterflies, and morning is the best time to visit the Butterfly Farm to see brand-new butterflies emerging from their cocoons.
-The farm is wheelchair accessible, and there are snacks and drinks available for sale.
+A popular family attraction in Sint Maarten, the Butterfly Farm is a large greenhouse housing more than 40 different varieties of butterflies and moths.
+Guests can take a guided tour explaining the lifecycle of the butterfly and its place in the ecosystem, with guides helpful in advising which plants will attract butterflies to your garden.
+Guests are free to handle and interact with the butterflies, and morning is the best time to visit the Butterfly Farm as new butterflies emerge from their cocoons.
+The farm is wheelchair accessible, and there are snacks and drinks available.